-Halloween may have ended a few weeks ago, but there are plenty of audiophiles out there feeling spooked by campfire stories of upgrades gone wrong.
-The reality, however, is that integration isn’t that scary when brought to light.
+Integration isn’t that scary when brought into light.
 It’s true that new cars have a litany of modern features which may complicate an install, but most of these features can be moulded and shaped into an upgrade for your aftermarket stereo, and some can simply be bypassed to create an overall nicer listening experience.
 This month’s question comes from Allen in Missouri who asks,

 “I’ve got a new car and I want to upgrade my speakers and add a subwoofer, but I don’t want to lose my radio.
 Does DD have anything that can help me add onto my system?”